ChiaraCati/FlooData/README.md

 ### Original datasets

+#### LinkedIspra
-**LinkedIspra** data – *D1* and *D2* - is accessible through a Virtuoso sparQL enpoint and rdf triples of the data was available form download.
+Data – *D1* and *D2* - is accessible through a Virtuoso sparQL enpoint and rdf triples of the data was available form download.
 We have chosen to directly download the ReNdmi and Luoghi RDF triples dumps as the SQL EndPoint  didn't ensure back-end stability and reliability during oour research period.
 *Format* of downloaded data is .nt
 *Provenance*: [ISPRA](http://dati.isprambiente.it/id/organization/ispra/html)